The Rubberbodies Collective

-The Rubberbodies Collective (RBC), stylised the rubberbodies collective, is a dance and theatre group that was founded on the Mediterranean island of Malta in 2009 following a series of improvisational workshops and the subsequent production of Grace u Rofflu.
+The Rubberbodies Collective (RBC), stylised as the rubberbodies collective, is a dance and theatre group that was founded on the Mediterranean island of Malta in 2009 following a series of improvisational workshops and the subsequent production of Grace u Rofflu.

-Since 2010, The Rubberbodies Collective have been recognised as one of Malta's national creative groups and images of their work were included in the Maltese cultural policy.
+Since 2010, The Rubberbodies Collective has been recognised as one of Malta's national creative groups, and images of their work have been included in the Maltese cultural policy.